 The study program has sufficient administration to support the teaching and learning needs of students and academic staff.
-This is confirmed in the SER.
+This is confirmed in the SER where it is stated that The Food Science and Technology (MSc) program at UBT College is supported by a robust administrative structure that includes a Dean, Program Director, Program Coordinator, and a Quality Officer.
 It is also mentioned in the SER that the administrative staff is subject to continuous professional training as mentioned above, including training in foreign languages, IT technology and other important skills.